 7. Celebrate your life and accomplishments

 It’s easy to lose yourself in the thick of your long-term goals and become demoralized when you encounter setbacks or don’t see immediate results.
 Be attentive to the accomplishment of smaller steps too, because progress can only be seen through acknowledgement while your end-goal remains distant.
 For example, maybe you set a goal to read a book a month this year.
-Halfway through you might have only gotten through three books because of life’s busy strokes.
+Halfway through you might have only gotten through three books because of life’s busy streaks.
 Not acknowledging your progress provides a source of frustration.
 It’s still more books than you read last year.
 Be gentle with yourself and remember that being an overachiever and perfectionist are not synonymous with being a good, worthy person.

 8. Practice gratitude